pjungwir/rspec-match_ignoring_whitespace/README.md

 Then we also strip whitespace from the beginning and end.
 Finally we compare the results for equality.

-This gem borrows almost everything from [`rspec-match_fuzzy`](https://github.com/winebarrel/rspec-match_fuzzy/), except the comparison algorithm is just a bit different.
+This gem started out borrowing almost everything from [`rspec-match_fuzzy`](https://github.com/winebarrel/rspec-match_fuzzy/), but the comparison algorithm is a bit different, and it gives much nicer diffs (based on the Levenstein sequence of whole-word-edits).

 Installation